ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.vw-connect/README.md

 ## vw-connect adapter for ioBroker

-Adapter for VW We Connect, We Connect ID, myAudi, Skoda Connect, Seat Connect and We Connect Go
+Adapter for VW We Connect, We Connect ID, We Charge, myAudi, Skoda Connect, Seat Connect and We Connect Go

 Please update your system on Node 10.
 <https://forum.iobroker.net/topic/22867/how-to-node-js-f%C3%BCr-iobroker-richtig-updaten>